Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 Gihub- To save and store files for the website

-Bootstrap 4.5.3- For styling, including navigation bar, why book me section on index.html, setlist.html columns, media gallery columns and video centre alignment, footer alignment.
+Bootstrap 4.6.2- For styling, including navigation bar, for adding corousal to the sections and images, footer alignment.
 CSS was used for all other styling.

 Google Fonts- To import and use the fonts used on the website.